mdeff/paper-cryoem-orientation-recovery/reviews.md

 Thank you for your time and (thoughtful) comments.

+** PUT GENERAL COMMENT HERE.

 1. That's indeed a big question.
 The method is to be trained on synthetic data, as we obviously don't know the orientations in real cryoEM datasets.
 Preliminary results about transfer to unseen proteins.
 Though that's still synthetic.
 Working on real data is another big step ahead, which we highlight in the Discussion section.
 2. TODO(Laurène)
 3. They are randomly initialized, drawn from a uniform distribution over TODO Euler angles / SO(3).
 The objective is indeed non-convex, though we found it to almost always converge to the same solution (up to a global rotation).
 We believe that initialization isn't much a problem here, as the space in which the embedding is optimized is the "true space", i.e., the space of 3D rotations SO(3), while methods like t-SNE embed in an Euclidean space of low dimension (for the purpose of visualization), who might not be able to accommodate / represent the data/samples.
 The minimization converges in 8 minutes (reported in Appendix C).
+TODO @jelena, time of convergence
 4. We agree with the two weaknesses you highlight (as we wrote in the Discussion).
 TODO baselines / benchmark to SOTA: either done, either why not.
 Comparing with "orientations estimated by an iterative reconstruction procedure" is out of scope, as we focus on ab-initio.

-## Official Review of Paper4764 by Reviewer RNam
+## 4 - Official Review of Paper4764 by Reviewer RNam
 16 Jul 2021 (modified: 16 Jul 2021)
 NeurIPS 2021 Conference Paper4764 Official ReviewReaders: Program Chairs, Paper4764 Senior Area Chairs, Paper4764 Area Chairs, Paper4764 Reviewers Submitted, Paper4764 Authors